patrick330602/pkscbk/README.md

-# pop
+# pkscbk
-Patrick's scoOP - My Personal Scoop repository
+Patrick's scoop Bucket - My Personal Scoop repository

-> I just don't want to name it poop...
+Programs that I use for scoop but not in `main` or `extra`

-Well, use on your own risk
+- `pixivutil`